Can You drink tap water in Montenegro

-Can You Drink the Tap Water in Montenegro?
-(2026 Guide)
+Can You Drink Tap Water in Montenegro?
+(2026 Local’s Guide)

 For the vast majority of travelers, there is no need to rely on plastic bottled water.
-Most locals drink from the tap daily, and cafes and restaurants routinely serve tap water alongside coffee as a standard practice.
-However, understanding the “why” and “where” is essential for a worry-free trip.
+Most locals drink from the tap daily, and cafes routinely serve a glass of tap water alongside coffee as standard practice.
+However, understanding the 2026 infrastructure and regional differences is essential for a worry-free trip.

-Most coastal regions, including the tourism hubs of Budva and Kotor, are connected to the Regional Water Supply System (Regionalni vodovod).
-This modern infrastructure project sources exceptionally high-quality water from several sources, including the Bolje Sestre spring, located in the Skadar Lake basin.
+Most coastal hubs, including Budva and Kotor, are connected to the Regionalni vodovod.
+This system sources exceptionally high-quality water from the Bolje Sestre spring in the Skadar Lake basin, which is naturally protected from surface pollutants.

 Water Safety by Region